How to build a strong Cloud Migration strategy

 Features and functions of Atlassian Cloud Migration Assistant Tools

-Your excitement about Cloud Migration is legit.
-After all, it is the gateway to future-proofing your business, unleashes a world of opportunities, and keeps a whole lot of headaches-and costs- at bay.
-These benefits often create an illusion for businesses that once they migrate, everything will automatically work out.
+Your excitement about moving to Cloud is legit.
+After all, it is the gateway to future-proofing your business, unleashes a world of opportunities, and saves your company a significant amount of money.
+These benefits often create an illusion for businesses that once they migrate, everything will magically work out.
 This couldn’t be further from the truth.

-Without a step-by-step, realistic, and precise plan on how you will operate when you migrate to the Cloud, it is quite easy to lose control of the situation.
+Without a step-by-step and realistic plan in place, it is easy to lose control of your migration journey.
 Expectations not matching reality, you might even end up in a state worse than where you started.
 This guide is a foolproof, phase-wise plan to help you build a robust Atlassian Cloud migration strategy.

 Big 5 questions to ask before moving to Cloud

-1) Is Atlassian Cloud right for my business/ operation model?
+1) Is Atlassian Cloud right for my business model?

-Bet you weren’t expecting this, but Atlassian Cloud is not a one-size-fits-all solution for all enterprises aspiring for modernization, thanks to variables such as security, privacy, infrastructure, etc. However, if you want to restrict your instance to your company, or make it fall under VPN, you might have to wait tad longer, as those options are still unavailable in Atlassian Cloud.
-The exciting bit for companies with a Cloud-first approach is that over the last 2-3 years, Atlassian has been upgrading the features and functionalities of its Cloud products consistently and endorsing them aggressively to customers.
+Bet you weren’t expecting this, but Atlassian Cloud is not a one-size-fits-all solution for all enterprises aspiring for modernization, thanks to variables such as security, privacy, infrastructure, etc. However, if you want to restrict your instance to your company, or make it fall under VPN, you might have to wait tad longer, as those options are not yet available in Atlassian Cloud.
+The exciting bit for companies with a Cloud-first approach is that over the last 2-3 years, Atlassian has been upgrading the features and functionalities of its Cloud products consistently for customers.

 2) How do I strategize my Cloud Migration?

-Everybody wants to make the most of a plethora of cost-saving, efficiency-driving advantages that comes with moving to Cloud.
-The key is to build a robust migration strategy during the pre-migration phase itself, and not wait until the move is complete.
+Everybody wants to make the most of a plethora of cost-saving, efficiency-driving advantages that comes with Cloud.
+The key is to build a robust migration strategy during the pre-migration phase itself, and not wait until the move commences.
 Plan with precision, conduct rigorous testing, and collaborate with Atlassian platinum solution partners for expert help.
 Rest assured, these small actions will keep many a giant roadblock at bay.

 3) What does it take to migrate?

 While there are common factors between Data Center/ Server and the Cloud, they offer many distinctly different features too.
-Be prepared to lose some functionalities which you might have liked, but rest assured, the gains outweigh the losses.
+Be prepared to lose some of your favorite functionalities, but rest assured, the gains outweigh the losses.

 For starters, you will save big on money as well as maintenance.
 Offering a hassle-free user experience, it is also way easier to handle or administer a Cloud instance than a Data Center or a Server.